GPP Leverage Scores: Balancing Value with Ownership in DFS

 Staying with the example of Bell, his projected ownership range is 30%–35%, so you would use the median, 32.5%, as his projected ownership.
 The 37% implied ownership divided by the 32.5% projected ownership equals a GPP Leverage Score of 1.14, suggesting the optimal way to leverage exposure to Bell is by owning him 1.14 times, or 14%, more than the field.

-Here's how Bell's GPP Leverage Score compares to the other three players priced $8,500 and above on DraftKings in Week 1:
+Here's how Bell's GPP Leverage Score compares to the other three players priced $8,500 and above on DraftKings in the example:

 |Pos||Player||Team||Opp||Price||Floor||Med||Ceil||Proj Own%||Tar Prob%||Imp Own %||LEV|